wongcheefah/GitHubIntroNov1/README.md

-# GitHubIntroNov1
-Introduction to Github Respositories and GitHub Desktop (Brock University)
+# Introduction to GitHub Repositories and GitHub Desktop